 Stay in your weight class

-You can’t lift more that your capability, so why spend more than you earn?
+You can’t lift more than your capability, so why spend more than you earn?
 Getting into debt that you can’t afford is like trying to bench press 140kg when you only weigh 50kg.
-The strain and potential damage to your muscles is exactly the same as the strain and damage that you can cause to your finances.
+The strain and potential damage to your muscles are exactly the same as the strain and damage that you can cause to your finances.
 If your cost of living or circumstances change, you don’t want to be committed to big debts.
 That strain can cause real pain.

 Remember that being adaptable is all about staying current (knowing where your money is going), thinking ahead (budgeting) and being resourceful (savings).

 Find out more about becoming financially savvy with Money Wit